Pmlind/BetSmart/scripts/README.md

 ## Prerequisites/Installation

 I believe there are currently some dependency/package issues with npm.
-Running 'npm install axios cheerio readline' should make the scripts work but may break other node programs in the repo.
+Running 'npm install axios cheerio' should make the scripts work but may break other node programs in the repo.

 ## Running the scripts